Music Career Finder

 Career Overview

-Bassists provide the harmonic underpinning and supply a rhythmic groove to music by a band or ensemble.
+Bassists provide the harmonic underpinning and rhythmic groove in the context of a band or ensemble.

 Alternate Titles